simonjvardy/BI-Team-5/README.md

 #### Fonts ####

 We have chosen [Josefin](https://fonts.google.com/specimen/Josefin+Sans?query=jose#standard-styles) for all of the headers and [Raleway](https://fonts.google.com/specimen/Raleway?query=ralew#standard-styles) the rest of the text.
+We have used a [Caveat](https://fonts.google.com/specimen/Caveat?query=caveat) font for the logo alone.

 #### Colours ####